Building Good Study Habits in Kindergarten: A Singapore Parent's Guide

 Weeks 1-2: Anchor to an Existing Routine

-Weeks 3-4: Introduce Structure Within the Session
+Weeks 3-4: Add Structure Within the Session

 - Five minutes of reading (you read to them, or they read to you)